Opening Night: A Night at the Opera

 Richard O’Neill, viola

-Mihai Marcia, cello
+Mihai Marica, cello

 Jeremy Denk, piano